Regular spherical dust spacetimes: I. Introduction

 \section{I. Introduction}

 The convenient Lema\^{\i}tre-Tolman-Bondi (LTB) exact solutions have been exploited as the main inhomogeneous models in relativity and cosmology for many years.
 The remarkably rich structure of these solutions has many subtleties, in particular concerning the regularity of the metric \cite{bond,bon1,hel1}.
 The purpose of this paper is to clarify, unify and complete existing results on regularity.
-This topic has important implications, for example in the modelling of voids and other local inhomogeneities (see, e.g. \cite{bac}).
+This topic has important implications, for example in the exact modelling of gravitational collapse in an expanding universe \cite{Matravers:2000cu}, or the exact modelling of cosmological voids in an expanding universe \cite{Sakai:2008fi,Grenon:2011fs}.

 The new results include the matching between an exact solution in the generalised Kantowski-Sachs family and the LTB solutions, and junction conditions for arbitrary non-null surfaces.
 The possible types of centre are extended.
-(Note that SS dust solutions need not possess a centre \cite{hel2}.) {\it All} possible composite spherically symmetric (SS) dust models are found and classified into four topological groups.
+(Note that spherically symmetric (SS) dust solutions need not possess a centre \cite{hel2}.) {\it All} possible composite SS dust models are found and classified into four topological groups.
 One such topology, in which spatial sections have the topology of a 3-torus, appears not to have been discussed previously.

 We use comoving spatial coordinates, since these are best adapted to matching problems.
 For an analysis of astronomical observations, coordinates based on the past light cones of the observer are a better choice \cite{mhms}.